BlobbyBob/matrixssl/doc/matrixssl_dev_guide.md

 # OVERVIEW

-This developer's guide is a general SSL/TLS overview and a @matrixssl specific integration reference for adding SSL security into an application.
+This guidance is a general SSL/TLS overview and a @matrixssl specific integration reference for adding SSL security into an application.

 This document is primarily intended for the software developer performing @matrixssl integration into their custom application but is also a useful reference for anybody wishing to learn more about @matrixssl or the SSL/TLS protocol in general.